Interlisp/medley/CONTRIBUTING.md

 * The most useful contributions are reproducible errors -- things that don't work as documented.
 * Second most useful are reports of unexpected behavior -- things that aren't documented but behave unexpectedly.

+To report these errors and behaviors [open an issue](https://github.com/Interlisp/medley/issues).

 ## Reporting a bug or feature request
 * Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/Interlisp/medley/issues) or [Discussions](https://github.com/Interlisp/medley/discussions).
 Note that all issues and Discussions are found in the Medley repository, using labels to distinguish.
 Discussions are for questions or topics where there is some disagreement or uncertainty about the "right" direction.
 * If you're unable to find a discussion or open issue addressing the problem, open a new one.
 Be sure to include a title